membrane/api-gateway/cli/examples/logging-csv/README.txt

 STATISTICS CSV INTERCEPTOR

-Using the StatisticsCSVInterceptor, Membrane Monitor and ESB can log access data to a file.
+Using the StatisticsCSVInterceptor, Membrane Monitor and Service Proxy can log access data to a file.
 The fields will be separated by semicolon (;), so that you can import the data into Excel.

 RUNNING THE EXAMPLE